pejotes/dib-elements/nvgrid/README.rst

 added to /etc/hosts on the image as is.
 The second one is a env VAR DIB_HOSTS_ADD It's syntax is "ip/hostname:ip/hostname" it will be parsed and added to the /etc/hosts file

+There is a way to verify downloaded images.
+Define DIB_NVGRID_SHA variable and set it to the path with sha256sum file for downloaded from URL files.
+It can be either a driver or token or both of them.
+Verification will be passed only for files downloaded from URL.